NC Stream Reports

 TUCKASEEGEE RIVER (Jackson County, NC)

-Productive flies: NYMPHS – psycho prince, san juan worm, hotspot tungsten nymph in pink and yellow, el diablo nymph, wooly buggers in black, olive and white, rubber leg stone flies.
+Productive flies: NYMPHS – psycho prince, san juan worm, hotspot tungsten nymph in pink and yellow, el diablo nymph, rainbow warriors, rubber leg stone flies and egg patterns.

-DRY FLIES: olive and tan caddis, parachute adams, light cahill and stimulators.
+DRY FLIES: olive and tan caddis, parachute adams.